jsenv/core/packages/pwa/README.md

 }
 ```

 _navigatorWillReload_ is true if auto reload feature is enabled.
-Auto reload is documented in [autoReloadAfterUpdate](#autoReloadAfterUpdate).
+Auto reload is documented in [auto reload after update](#auto-reload-after-update).

 ### update.sendMessage